GetAwayCoxn/Ashita-v4-Addons/addons/thtracker/README.md

 # TH Tracker

-Ashita v4 addon for FFXI to attempt to track TH levels on mobs.
+Ashita v4 addon for FFXI to track TH levels on mobs.

 ## Commands: